Terahertz chiral sub-wavelength cavities breaking time-reversal symmetry via ultra-strong light-matter interaction

-Fabry-Perot cavites breaking time-reversal symmetry have been demonstrated by incorporating a multi-quantum well heterostructure containing two-dimensional electron gases\cite{mavronafabryperot}.
-In such cavities the two independent degenerate linearly polarized orthogonal modes are coupled by the inter-Landau level transition of the 2DEGs placed in the center.
-The combined system can be described in terms of a Hopfield model\cite{hopfield1958theory} consisting of two degenerate circularly polarized modes, one left-hand circularly polarized (LCP) and one right-hand circularly polarized (RCP), where only the mode co-rotating with the cyclotron resonance couples actively, whereas the other counter-rotating mode is only coupled to the cyclotron resonance via the counter-rotating terms of the minimal coupling Hamiltonian.
-The resulting coupled system possesses three non-degenerate circularly polarized modes\cite{kono2018}.
-Lower (LP) and upper polariton (UP) modes co-rotating with the electron cyclotron motion and a counter-rotating mode with a dispersion referred to as the vacuum Bloch-Siegert (VBS) shift, after the first-observed phenomenon in nuclear magnetic resonance under strong irradiation\cite{vbsshiftobservation}.
-An advantage of using a metamaterial instead of a Fabry-Perot cavity is its deep sub-wavelength confinement, which leads to an extremely large electric field enhancement by a factor $\sim 100$ and therefore a large vacuum electric field inside the cavity $E_{\mathrm{vac}} \sim \SI{250}{\volt\per\metre}$ due to the small effective mode volume $V_{\mathrm{eff}} \sim 10^{-9}(\lambda/2n)^3$.
-The ultra-strong coupling regime is therefore reached with only $\sim 2000$ electrons in the gap (see Appendix~\ref{appendix:hopfield}).
-A half-wave dipole antenna consisting of two $\lambda/4$ dipole nano-antennas separated by a capacitor gap has a linearly polarized electric field inside the gap, and a cross-dipole or turnstile antenna consisting of two orthogonal half-wave dipole antennas with a mutual capacitor gap containing a 2DEG features the same electromagnetic components as the Fabry-Perot cavity and is a conceptually simple way to implement a chiral metamaterial.
-The chiral metamaterial illustrated in Fig.~\ref{fig:fig1} (a) consists of an array of nano-antennas with length $\SI{150.5}{\micro\metre}$ and width $\SI{2.0}{\micro\metre}$ and a mutual gap of $\SI{2.5}{\micro\metre}$.
-A scanning-electron microscopy image of a fabricated array can be found in Fig.~\ref{fig:fig1} (b).
+An advantage of using a metamaterial cavity instead of a Fabry-Perot cavity is its deep sub-wavelength confinement, which leads to an extremely large electric field enhancement of a factor $\sim 100$ and therefore a large vacuum electric field inside the cavity $E_{\mathrm{vac}} \sim \SI{250}{\volt\per\metre}$ due to the small effective mode volume $V_{\mathrm{eff}} \sim 10^{-9}(\lambda/2n)^3$.
+The ultra-strong coupling regime is therefore reached with only $\sim 2000$ electrons in the gap (see Supplemental Material A\cite{appendix}).
+THz metamaterial cavities with a cross-like structure have previously been demonstrated\cite{Messelot:23}, exhibiting both deep sub-wavelength confinement and high quality factor.
+However the difficulty of obtaining two orthogonal linearly polarized modes coupled by a 2DEG in such geometries is challenging due to the significant capacitive coupling between the orthogonal directions.
+A half-wave dipole antenna consisting of two $\lambda/4$ dipole nano-antennas separated by a capacitor gap has a linearly polarized electric field inside the gap, and a cross-dipole or turnstile antenna consisting of two orthogonal half-wave dipole antennas with a mutual capacitor gap containing a 2DEG features the same electromagnetic components as the Fabry-Perot cavity and is a conceptually simple way to implement a chiral sub-wavelength metamaterial cavity.
+The chiral cavity illustrated in Fig.~\ref{fig:fig1} (a) consists of an array of nano-antennas with length $\SI{150.5}{\micro\metre}$ and width $\SI{2.0}{\micro\metre}$ and a mutual gap of $\SI{2.5}{\micro\metre}$.
+A scanning-electron micrograph of a fabricated array can be found in Fig.~\ref{fig:fig1} (b).
 An array was used in order to enhance the directionality of the antennas\cite{feuillet2013strong}.
 The resulting cross-dipole nano-antenna array in the absence of a magnetic field possesses a single resonance with frequency $f_{\mathrm{cav}} \approx \SI{365}{\giga\hertz}$ and a quality factor $Q\approx 3$ determined from room-temperature THz time-domain spectroscopy measurements as shown in Fig.~\ref{fig:fig1} (c).
-The degree of chirality of the design was quantified by the amount of \emph{circular dichroism}\cite{Poulikakos2016}